simonemainardi/load_patstat/README.md

 Currently, there is full compatibility with version Spring 2017, also known as 2017a.

-The utility is also capable of loading the standardized EEE-PPAT person table with harmonized assignee names and assignee sector allocations (https://www.ecoom.be/en/EEE-PPAT).
-This table has been officially included in version 2015a.

 Prerequisites
 -------------
-Every zipped table file `tlsXXX_partYY.zip` found in PATSTAT DVDs should be copied into a single folder.
-TLS221_INPADOC_PRS DVD zipped table may be copied there as well.
+Every zipped table file `tlsXXX_partYY.zip` found in PATSTAT usb sticks or downloadead archives should be copied into a single folder.
+PATSTAT LEGAL EVENTS tables may be copied there as well

 Usage